Whale Watching in Rhode Island [2026 Guide]

 RI Whale Watching Season

-Whales do migrate past and feed in the waters off Rhode Island, but there is not as much whale activity as there is in the Cape Cod area.
-If you really want an unforgettable whale watching experience, Plymouth, MA is the nearest location you need to get to.
-You can also book a whale watch tour in Gloucester, Boston, or Provincetown.
+While whales do migrate past and feed in the waters off Rhode Island, there is not as much whale activity as there is in the Cape Cod area.
+If you really want an unforgettable whale watching experience, Plymouth, MA is only an hour drive from Providence.
+You can also book a whale watch tour in Boston, Gloucester, or Provincetown.
 Tours from these locations all go out to Stellwagen Bank National Marine Sanctuary, which is the absolute best place to see whales on the East Coast of the US.

 Species